-In sum, two distinct research traditions emerge regarding the fatherhood of men from excluded groups, which we may term 'deficit theory' and 'structural theories.'
-These two traditions are disputed regarding the cause of paternal dysfunction – while the first focuses on deficits of these fathers, the second points to structural reasons.
-However, this explicit dispute covers an implicit agreement between these traditions.
-Both accept the assumption that non-hegemonic fathers, indeed, fail to adequately fulfilling their paternal role.
+In sum, two distinct research traditions emerge regarding the fatherhood of men from marginalized groups, which we may term deficit theory and structural theory.
+These two traditions diverge on the cause of paternal dysfunction: the first focuses on the deficits of these fathers, whereas the second points to structural reasons.
+However, this explicit dispute covers an implicit agreement between these traditions: both accept the assumption that non-hegemonic fathers fail to adequately fulfill their paternal role.
 In this paper, we wish to challenge the assumption of the inadequacy of non-hegemonic fatherhood.
-We propose the use of intersectionality theory to elucidate the complexity of fatherhood cultures and behaviors under multiple systems of oppression, offering a more complex view of relegated fatherhoods.
+We propose the use of intersectionality theory to elucidate the complexity of fatherhood cultures and behaviors under multiple systems of oppression, offering a more complex view of marginalized fatherhoods.

 Intersectionality

-Intersectionality Theory project is a call to understand complexity (Cho et al, 2013).
-This theory seeks to gauge the interconnected nature of social categorizations such as race, class, and gender, regarded as creating overlapping and interdependent systems of discrimination or disadvantage (Rogers et al, 2013).
-The main theoretical aim of the theory is to describe and analyze the way in which intersecting sets of identity affect individuals, groups and institutions (Shields, 2008 ).
-Intersectionality theory is seen as one of the main current theoretical frames to discuss the interlocked relation between different layers of oppression.
-It defies traditional atomistic approaches toward the study of race, gender, class, and sexuality by addressing these categories as interdependent factors that affect and limit people overall life experiences (Anderson, 2011).
-As other critical theories, it tackles issues of power, privilege, and oppression.
-It tends to complicate simplistic systems of analysis recognizing the complexities of inequality.
-Individuals may enjoy of some privileges while concurrently suffering different expressions of oppression linked to background or identity.
-Intersectionality seeks to explain the dynamics of systems of oppression that experience, identity, and society.
-According to Carasthatis (2014), Intersectionality has evolved into the dominant path to conceptualize the relation between systems of oppression which construct our multiple identities and our social locations in hierarchies of power and privilege.
-It has deepened the study of oppressed sub-groups of women in gender studies (Chant, 2011).
-Intersectionality means a turn from essentialist and exclusionary views of identity and oppression (Hancock 2007a, 2007b).
-It contributes towards understanding the complexities of gender, race, class, and sexuality through the prism of difference (Zinn et al, 2019).
+Intersectional theories are a call to understand complexity (Cho et al., 2013).
+This theory seeks to gage the interconnected nature of social categorizations such as race, class, and gender, all of which are thought to create overlapping and interdependent systems of discrimination or disadvantage (Rogers et al., 2013).
+The aim of the theory is to describe and analyze the ways in which intersecting sets of identity affect individuals, groups, and institutions (Shields, 2008 ).
+Intersectionality is considered one of the main current theoretical frames through which to discuss the interlocked relations between different layers of oppression.
+It defies traditional atomistic approaches toward the study of race, gender, class, and sexuality by addressing these categories as interdependent factors that affect and limit people’s overall life experiences (Anderson, 2011).
+As with other critical theories, it tackles issues of power, privilege, and oppression, but it tends to complicate simplistic systems of analysis by recognizing the complexities of inequality (such as the fact that individuals may enjoy some privileges while concurrently suffering different forms of oppression linked to background or identity).
+According to Carasthatis (2014), intersectionality has evolved into the dominant path to conceptualize the relation between systems of oppression which construct our multiple identities and our social locations in hierarchies of power and privilege.
+Intersectionality means a turn from essentialist and exclusionary views of identity and oppression (Hancock 2007a, 2007b) to work toward understanding the complexities of gender, race, class, and sexuality through the prism of difference (Zinn et al., 2019).

-The term Intersectionality was coined by Crenshaw, a Black feminist scholar, who claimed that feminist scholarship had largely ignored the experiences of Black women.
-In her view, feminist studies, practices and activism had mainly centered on white, middle class women (Crenshaw, 1989).
-Originally, Intersectionality started as an explorative project to study the interconnection of different layers of oppression in the lives of women of color.
-Later, intersectional theory has moved to center on issues of social identity.
-Crenshaw as well as Collins (1990) acknowledged that their theory rejects an additive model of identity.
-They seek a deconstruction of identities in oppressed groups to build in a recognition of the deep complexities of identities and a reconstruction of their identities through collective political action.
+The term intersectionality was coined by Crenshaw, a Black feminist scholar, who claimed that feminist scholarship had largely ignored the experiences of Black women.
+In her view, feminist studies, practices, and activism had mainly centered on White, middle-class women (Crenshaw, 1989).
+Originally, intersectionality began as an explorative project to study the interconnection of different layers of oppression in the lives of women of color.
+Later, intersectional theory moved to focus on issues of social identity.
+Crenshaw, as well as Collins (1990), acknowledge that their theory rejects an additive model of identity.
+They seek a deconstruction of identities within oppressed groups in order to build a recognition of the deep complexities of identities and a reconstruction of said identities through collective political action.
 Afterward, Choo and Ferree (2010) advanced the intersectional theoretical project by addressing the range of ways scholars analyzed the social world.